-Analysis | As NOAA leaders take fall for ‘Sharpiegate,’ Commerce Department officials skirt by investigations
+Analysis | As NOAA leaders take fall for ‘Sharpiegate,’ Commerce Department officials have so far escaped scrutiny

 In Congress, the House Science Committee has unsuccessfully sought to secure information from some of the same Commerce Department officials whose names appear in the NOAA report.

-The committee’s chairwoman, Rep. Eddie Bernice Johnson (D-Tex.), has sent Commerce Secretary Wilbur Ross three letters requesting documents and in-person interviews with senior politically appointed aides, including the department’s deputy general counsel, David Dewhirst, and chief of staff and general counsel, Michael Walsh Jr., two officials who, according to the NOAA report, played key roles in the statement’s contents.
+The committee’s chairwoman, Rep. Eddie Bernice Johnson (D-Tex.), has sent Commerce Secretary Wilbur Ross three letters requesting documents and in-person interviews with senior political appointees, including the department’s deputy general counsel, David Dewhirst, and chief of staff and general counsel, Michael Walsh Jr., two officials who, according to the NOAA report, played key roles in the statement’s contents.

-[Top Commerce Department aides orchestrated NOAA’s Hurricane Dorian statement, House Science Committee chair says]
+Top Commerce Department aides orchestrated NOAA’s Hurricane Dorian statement, House Science Committee chair says

-In addition, while there have been seven rounds of document disclosures in response to Freedom of Information Act requests from The Washington Post and other publications, none of the requests for communications pertaining to Commerce Department aides have been released.
+In addition, while there have been seven rounds of document disclosures in response to Freedom of Information Act requests from The Washington Post and other publications, none of the requests for communications pertaining to Commerce Department aides have been fulfilled.

 If the Commerce Department does not produce the committee’s requested documents and briefings, then it has the option of issuing a subpoena, something that committee rarely does.

-In a news release, Johnson wrote that the Commerce Department “must be held accountable for the role they played in the scientific integrity violations.”
+In a news release, Johnson wrote that the Commerce Department officials “must be held accountable for the role they played in the scientific integrity violations.”

 The Commerce Department declined to provide a comment for this report or respond to a detailed list of questions related to the various investigations.

-[Trump pushed staff to deal with NOAA tweet that contradicted his inaccurate Alabama hurricane claim, officials say]
+Trump pushed staff to deal with NOAA tweet that contradicted his inaccurate Alabama hurricane claim, officials say

-The NOAA investigation, conducted by a panel put together by the National Association of Public Administration (NAPA), a nonpartisan, nonprofit consulting organization for government agencies, made no judgment regarding the actions of Commerce Department officials.
+The NOAA investigation, conducted by a panel put together by the National Academy of Public Administration (NAPA), a nonpartisan, nonprofit consulting organization for government agencies, made no judgment regarding the actions of Commerce Department officials.
 They were not interviewed for the report because NOAA’s scientific integrity policy “pertains to NOAA employees only,” and a review of their actions was deemed to be “outside the scope,” the NAPA report stated.

 Yet the report, in its timeline of events, makes clear that the drafting process for the statement was orchestrated, controlled and driven by Commerce Department political appointees, up to and including Ross.

-The process of preparing a statement began with late-night calls from Ross and his chief of staff, Mike Walsh, to Jacobs and Roberts late on Sept.
-5 and early on Sept 6.
+The process of preparing a statement began with late-night calls from Ross and his chief of staff, Walsh, to Jacobs and Roberts late on Sept.
+5 and early on Sept 6, the report said.

 Meetings were then held between Commerce political appointees and Jacobs and Roberts on the morning of Sept.
-6, during which time a statement was developed on a senior Commerce Department aide’s iPad.
+6, according to the report, during which time a statement was developed on a senior Commerce Department aide’s iPad.

 Jacobs said that “when Julie [Roberts] and I showed up there was already a couple drafts versions of the statement going back and forth floating around,” the NAPA report noted.
 Jacobs and Roberts then ran a working version of the draft by career staff in NOAA’s communication office to ensure that the statement was “technically accurate.”